qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/iterations.md

 CodeSample:IterationsSimple:View

 <span class="inline-code">Foreach</span> takes two arguments: the client side variable to iterate on and the action that builds the code to be executed for each iteration.
-The action receives the local iteration builder and the current item variable.
+The action receives the local iteration builder, the current item variable and an *optional* index.

 Take into consideration that <span class="inline-code">Foreach</span> *only* works on <span class="inline-code">List</span>, not on
 <span class="inline-code">System.Collections.Generic.IEnumerable</span> as directly returned by LINQ expressions.